FULL-TIME STAFF

 Bridget Bradshaw, M.A. – Education Associate

 She acquired a love for looking at things up close from her parents while growing up in Seattle and from the staff at the Burgundy Center for Wildlife Studies in West Virginia where she spent her summers as a child.
 From early on Bridget was smitten with birds and snakes, but later fell in love with insects.
 In the midst of several field technician jobs, Bridget got her B.S. in Biology from the University of Washington and University of Queensland, while also conducting scientific research in Argentina, the Northern Mariana Islands, and across the US.
 But what good is all of this exciting field science if it isn’t shared?
 Starting in 2016 Bridget turned toward environmental education, first at her childhood summer camp in West Virginia and then in Austin, TX.
 Looking for new ways to meld field science and teaching, in 2020 she went to Idaho to pursue a Master of Natural Resources in Science Communication and Outdoor Education.
 At Clifton, Bridget runs our education programs.
-She is excited to be returning to the ecosystems that first ignited her love of insects and teaching and grateful to work in a place where field science and education hold hands.
-Bridget is also a potter and dreams about making tea cups all night.
+She is excited to be returning to the ecosystems that first ignited her love of insects and teaching and grateful to work in a place where field science and education meet.

 Andrew Eberly – Habitat Specialist